wmin0807/wmin0807.github.io/_posts/2015-1-5-feedback_me_插件的使用.md

 ---

-feedback_me

-> This jQuery plug-in allows user to easily add an animatable UI widget with a feedback form which slides from the side of the screen.
+This jQuery plug-in allows user to easily add an animatable UI widget with a feedback form which slides from the side of the screen.

 ---